ryan-l-robinson/tech.ryanrobinson.ca/content/posts/favourite-visual-studio-code-extensions.md

 ---
-title: 'Visual Studio Code: Favourite Extensions'
+title: "Visual Studio Code: Favourite Extensions"
-date: '2021-09-06T21:13:00-04:00'
+date: 2021-09-06T21:13:00-04:00
-author: 'Ryan Robinson'
+author: Ryan Robinson
-description: "These are some of my favourite VS Code extensions."
+description: These are some of my favourite VS Code extensions.
 tags:
-    - WordPress
+  - DevOps
   - Drupal
-    - Git, GitLab, and GitHub
+  - Visual Studio Code
-    - 'Visual Studio Code'
+  - WordPress
 ---

 I’ve written before about [Visual Studio Code](/tags/visual-studio-code/), my preferred text editor.
 One of the great things about VS Code is the large number of extensions that are available, while continuing to be a lightweight and efficient program even with lots of extensions installed.